 Born out of the harsh conditions of the African bush and Australian Outback, rooftop tents have grown in popularity thanks to their unique and convenient design.
-For those who can’t afford a travel trailer, these sleeping arrangements are great for the road.
+For those who can’t afford a travel trailer but don’t want to just buy a tent, these sleeping arrangements are great for hitting the road.

 Once you’ve mounted it to the roof of your car (rooftop tents may need an aftermarket set of racks), just fold it open and prepare for sleep.
-When it’s time to go to the next road trip, leave all your bedding inside, flip or lower the tent closed, and you’re ready to roll.
+When it’s time to go to the next road trip in the USA, leave all your bedding inside, flip or lower the tent closed, and you’re ready to roll.
 They’re not cheap, but what’s a lifetime of adventure worth?
-Here are five of the best rooftop tents you can buy today, and our guide to buying them.
+Here are five of the best rooftop tents you can buy today, and our guide to buying rooftop tents.

 Tepui Low-Pro 3